derekdstratton/advice-learning/next-todo.md

     original dataset and the indices to wrap it and obtain the correct values while still correctly exposing variables, but it's bad design for sure.
+    - when printing accuracy, i think these 2 values are useful.
+1 would be absolutely if it got the prediction right or wrong (add 1 if wrong add 0 if right).
+Another, better way would be to take the probability given to the correct one, and do 1 - x to get the error between the expected and actual, and that gives more credit to being "on the right track", or possibly helping to not be as brutal with conflicting data
 2. Try different model architectures (more conv layers, dropout layers, pooling, etc)
     - This is pretty good.
 It would be nice to make it more automatic as optional parameters to pass to the functions.
 So diff architectures can easily be tested